Flying with Your Service Dog

 Traveling with service animals

-Alaska Airlines will accept service dogs which are trained to do work or perform tasks for the benefit of a qualified individual with a disability.
+The only service animal permitted on Alaska Airlines is a service dog.
+Alaska Airlines accepts service dogs which are trained to do work or perform tasks for the benefit of a qualified individual with a disability.
 This includes psychiatric service animals.

 A maximum of two service dogs will be accepted per guest.
 The size of your service animal(s) must not exceed the footprint or personal space of your seat or foot area during the entire flight.